Storey County, Nevada: Economy

 Technology, manufacturing and logistics are the main sectors.
 In 2010, manufacturing jobs were less than 500, increasing to over 11,000 by 2019, many of them making battery storage.
 Logistics jobs increased from 1,300 to 4,000 in the same period.
 In 2014, 5,000 people were working in the county, increasing to over 18,000 by 2018, mostly in the Tahoe Reno Industrial Center.
-The Tesla Gigafactory 1 has been constructed there.
+The Tesla Gigafactory 1 had been constructed there.

 Storey County has legal prostitution, which provided a significant portion of the tax base.
 The county is also trying to lure high-technology businesses.

-In May 2018, U.S. Treasury Secretary Steven Mnuchin instructed his staff to accept a tract in the county as an opportunity zone under the Tax Cuts and Jobs Act of 2017, though it did not qualify as low-income.
-Michael Milken, who had attended several events with and given a private flight to Mnuchin leading up to the designation, was already an investor in the tract.
+In May 2018, U.S. Treasury Secretary Steven Mnuchin had instructed his staff to accept a tract in the county as an opportunity zone under the Tax Cuts and Jobs Act of 2017, though it had not qualified as low-income.
+Michael Milken, who had attended multiple events with and given a private flight to Mnuchin leading up to the designation, was already an investor in the tract.

 Politics

 Storey County leans towards the Republican Party, with it voting for every Republican since 1980, with the exception being in 1992, when it voted for Independent Ross Perot.
+It was the only county in the state to do so.